martin3mre/tr/_pages/aboutme.md

 author_profile: true
 ---

-Merhaba ! 👋
+Hey There ! 👋

-I`m Emre.
-Working as Senior Azure Consultant [Ergo](https://www.ergogroup.ie/) I am also a [Microsoft Azure MVP](https://mvp.microsoft.com/en-us/PublicProfile/5003961?fullName=Emre%20MARTIN) since 2020.
+I'm Emre, working as Senior Azure Consultant at [Ergo](https://www.ergogroup.ie/).
-In this blog, I intend to share with you my experiences, some notes and tips that I think may be useful for you.
+Also since 2020, I've proudly held the title of [Azure Most Valuable Professional (MVP)](https://mvp.microsoft.com/en-us/PublicProfile/5003961?fullName=Emre%20MARTIN)
+I hope you find inspiration and useful insights on this blog as we navigate the vast world of technology together.
+Feel free to join the conversation with your questions or share your own experiences 😊

 ![mvp](https://github.com/martin3mre/martin3mre/assets/139574902/754414db-6af7-449a-b190-78e0bc560c61)